PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-003_chapter-24.md

 # Pinkie Pie

-Twilight knocks on Pinkie's bedroom door.
-The door opens.
+Twilight knocked on Pinkie's bedroom door and the door opens.

-Twilight enters.
+Twilight entered.
 "Pinkie, are you here?"

-A rustle comes from one of Pinkie's cabinets, before moments later Pinkie springs out of it doing cartwheels.
+A rustle came from one of Pinkie's cabinets, before moments later Pinkie sprung out of it doing cartwheels.

-Pinkie stops just before hitting Twilight, her mane springing forward, booping Twilight.
+Pinkie stopped just before hitting Twilight, her mane springing forward, booping Twilight.

 "Hi, Twilight, what's up?"